Hayds97/Hayds97/README.md

 - :telescope: I’m working towards an undergraduate degree in Computing and IT (Software Engineering).

+- 🤯 Fun fact: I have a BSc in Psychiatric Nursing

 - 🖥️ Exploring all things code and tech!

 - :zap: In my free time, I'm either listening to music, coding or reading 🤓

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/linkedIn-blue?style=for-the-badge&logo=LinkedIn&logoColor=white)](www.linkedin.com/in/hayden-scott-19088059)

 <hr>